About this site

-This blog contains my ramblings on various topics that do not fit into my other blog which consists of photographic essays about my garden and nature both around my rural home and from my various travels.
+The blog contains my ramblings on various topics that do not fit into my other blog which consists of photographic essays about my garden and nature both around my rural home and from my various travels, but which is sadly out of date.

 - Politics (in favour of democracy, with evidence-based policy for collaborative human happiness and against racism, sexism, ableism, homophobia and other forms of discrimination).